 The right hosting model depends on four factors: the protection level of the data being processed, the available IT skills, the desired time-to-value and the long-term cost dynamic.
 In practice four profiles emerge.

 Multi-tenant SaaS is the right choice when the company wants to start fast, the data has low to medium protection requirements and the per-user pricing is currently still economical.
-Platforms such as DeutschlandGPT, Omnifact, Lurus and Logicc belong here.
+Platforms such as DeutschlandGPT, Omnifact, Lurus, Logicc, meinGPT or nele.ai belong here.
 Upside: no setup effort, immediate availability.
 Downside: less control, linear cost development, no protection from the US CLOUD Act where the parent company is US-based.

 Dedicated SaaS solves some of the weaknesses of multi-tenant.
 The platform runs in a dedicated instance at the vendor with dedicated storage and often better SLAs.
 Langdock and DeutschlandGPT offer this in higher tiers; the vendors state the details.
 Upside: better data isolation, easy maintenance.
 Downside: significantly higher pricing, continued vendor dependency.